-The viewing room in the bereavement suite is open Monday to Friday from 9:30am to 4.00pm.
-Viewings are by appointment only by calling 01384 244198.
+The viewing room in the bereavement suite is open Monday to Friday from 9:30am to 3:30pm.
+You can make an appointment to see them by telephoning: 01384 244198.

 If you would like to see your loved one outside of these hours, please contact the ward or department where the death occurred and they will do their best to make the necessary arrangements.